etingof/talks/rhbp-pythonic-code-review/pythonic-code-review.md

     except ResourceDoesNotExist:
         ...

+Beware likely failing exceptions in tight loops, though -- those may slow down your code.

 It is generally advisable to subclass built-in exception classes.
 That helps to clearly communicate errors that are specific to our problem and differentiate errors that bubble up from our code from other, less